The Report on Unidentified Flying Objects: Project Sign and The Estimate of the Situation

 The Report on Unidentified Flying Objects was the first to reveal the existence of Project Sign.
 Ruppelt also claimed that Sign had produced an "Estimate of the Situation" which endorsed an interplanetary explanation for UFOs, but General Hoyt Vandenberg, Chief of Staff of the Air Force, shut down Project Sign for lack of proof.

-Historian of folkore Curtis Peebles described the Estimate as "the most controversial document in the early history of the flying saucer myth".
+Folklore historian Curtis Peebles described the Estimate as "the most controversial document in the early history of the flying saucer myth".
 In the wake of the Report, top Air Force officials denied the Estimate ever existed.
 No copy of this document or any other corroboration of Ruppelt's claim has been produced, and Popular Mechanics called the report "probably more mythological than real".

 Project Grudge

 Chapter Five, "The Dark Ages", describes the shift from Project Sign to Project Grudge, beginning February 11, 1949.
 Ruppelt charges that "standard intelligence procedures were no longer being used by Project Grudge.
 Everything was being evaluated on the premise that UFO's couldn't exist.
 No matter what you see or hear, don't believe it."
 Ruppelt alleged that some "charter members of Project Sign had been 'purged.'
 These were the people who had refused to change their original opinions about UFO's."

 Chapter Six, "The Presses Roll—The Air Force Shrugs", describes how increasing public reporting of UFOs was met with relative indifference by the Air Force, who continued to maintain such objects did not exist.
 Chapter Seven, "The Pentagon Rumbles", discussed the publication of Frank Scully's book Behind the Flying Saucers with its tales of the Aztec, NM UFO hoax.
 After a Life Magazine article, official interest in UFOs begins to climb again.

 Chapter Eight, "The Lubbock Lights, Unabridged", discusses the Lubbock Lights incident of September 1951.